Try to complete as many loops as possible, getting a little bit better each time.

 This model is recommended if we have more development capacity than prioritised projects.

 Think of our release schedule as a series of train carriages.
 On a self-imposed regular timetable one will leave the station, and our job as product manager is to make sure that all of the seats on the carriage are filled.
 When a new project is agreed we also pick a carriage to target for release and reserve a seat in that carriage.
 Once a carriage is full we need to pick the next one available.
 And, if a carriage leaves the station with empty seats then that is a missed opportunity, so we always need to be thinking ahead to make sure that doesn’t happen - if there are no big projects ready to fill the space available in a scheduled release then put some medium or smaller projects in there.

 This is where a good product manager will probably end up investing most of their time.

-Everything should focus on the user experience, starting with high-level designs and prototypes and later moving onto more detailed mocks which demonstrate the intent of the user interface.
+Once we reallise that the most important thing is what the customer actually does, not what the software can theoretically do, everything should focus on the user experience.
+We typically start with high-level designs and prototypes and later moving onto more detailed mocks which demonstrate the intent of the user interface.